Skip to main content

 Conclusion

-The 2023 UCT amendments represent one of the most significant changes to Australian contract law in recent years.
-Businesses that continue to rely on unreformed standard form contracts face real enforcement risk and potential penalties in the tens of millions of dollars.
-Astris Law's regulatory and compliance team can review your standard form contracts, identify at-risk terms and implement changes to ensure compliance with the updated ACL provisions.
+The 2023 UCT amendments represent one of the most significant changes to Australian contract law in recent years, and the March 2026 doubling of maximum penalties has raised the stakes again.
+Businesses that continue to rely on unreformed standard form contracts face real enforcement risk and potential penalties of up to $100 million per contravention.
+Astris Law's regulatory and compliance team can review your standard form contracts, identify at-risk terms and implement changes to ensure compliance with the updated ACL and ASIC Act provisions.